 \subsubsection{Choosing between the Split and Combined Kernels}

 There are some trade-offs between the two kernel options that can affect the overall computation time.
-By combining the Dynamics and Cost Function calculations together, we can keep the intermediate outputs in shared memory and don't need to save them out to global memory.
+By combining the Dynamics and Cost Function calculations together, we keep the intermediate outputs in shared memory and do not need to save them out to global memory.
 However, we are forced to run the Cost Function sequentially in time.
 Splitting the Dynamics and Cost Function into separate kernels allows them each to use more shared memory for their internal calculations with the requirement of global memory usage to save out the sampled output trajectories.
-The Combined Kernel uses less global memory but requires more shared memory usage in a single kernel as it must contain both the Dynamics and Cost Functions' shared memory requiremens.
+The Combined Kernel uses less global memory but requires more shared memory usage in a single kernel as it must contain both the Dynamics and Cost Functions' shared memory requirements.
 As the number of samples grow, the number of reads and writes of outputs to global memory also grows.
-This can eventually take more time to do than the savings we get from running the Cost Function in parallel across time, even when using vectorized memory reads and writes.
+This can eventually take more time than the savings we get from running the Cost Function in parallel across time, even when using vectorized-memory reads and writes.

-In order to address these trade-offs, we have implemented both kernel approaches in our library and automatically choose the most appropriate kernel at Controller construction.
-The automatic kernel selection is done by running both the combined and split kernels multiple times and then choosing the fastest option.
+In order to address these trade-offs, we implemented both kernel approaches in our library and automatically choose the most appropriate kernel in the Controller constructor using \lstinline{chooseAppropriateKernel()}.
+The automatic kernel selection is done by running both the combined and split kernels multiple times, measuring the computation time of each, and choosing the fastest option.
 As the combined kernel potentially uses more shared memory than the split kernel, we also check to see if the amount of shared memory used is below the GPU's shared memory hardware limit; if it is not, we default to the split kernel approach.
 We also allow the user to overwrite the automatic kernel selection through the use of the \lstinline{setKernelChoice()} method.